Baked Rice, it's the easiest way to make rice. You're gonna love me for this one. Baking rice works well for white or brown rice. It's a cinch.

 What You Need

-You’ll need measuring cups and a casserole dish.
+You'll need measuring cups and a covered casserole dish (affiliate link).
 If you are making white rice, you need a colander.
-I have a fabulous pot from my potter friend, Elizabeth Krome at Quail Run Pottery.
-I suggest you patronize a potter and buy some wonderful pots.

 Baked Rice Recipe